-A single-ended input may provide adequate performance in cost-sensitive applications.
+A single-ended input can provide adequate performance in costsensitive applications.
 In this configuration, SFDR and distortion performance degrade due to the large input common-mode swing.
 If the application requires a single-ended input configuration, ensure that the source impedances on each input are well matched in order to achieve the best possible performance.
-A full-scale input of 2 V p-p can be applied to the VIN + x pin of the ADC while the VIN - x pin is terminated.
+A full-scale input of 2 V p-p can be applied to the ADC's VIN + x pin while the VIN - x pin is terminated.
 Figure 50 details a typical single-ended input configuration.